This IS a Story to Pass On

 Connection requires us to slow down, pay attention, care about the dignity and humanity of those we’re sitting across from (or alongside if you’re in Zoom).
 Connection and storytelling give us an opportunity to question our assumptions, our socialization and biases, and dismantle fixed ideas about one another.

 I often say you never know what’s going on for someone else unless you have the opportunity to learn their story.
 This summer, I encourage you to invite a colleague or friend to coffee (or tea or ice cream) and take the time to tell your stories to one another.
 Or purchase a banned book from an independent book store (perhaps Beloved) and start a book group.
 Or donate to a cause that resists banning people’s stories.
 Or start a little free library and fill it with stories you want to pass on.
-Whatever you do, add human dignity to the center of our collective narrative.

 Previous